bahtiyartan/troia/docs/55Class.rst

 Accessing Class Members
 -----------------------

-All class members are defined inside class, so each class instance has different memory spaces for each class fiels.
+All class members are defined inside class, so each class instance has different memory space for each class field.
 So it is not possible to access a class field with its name, also you must specify the instance name.
 In most programming languages dot (.) operator, allows programmers to access fields of an class instance.
-In TROIA @ operator is used to access a field value.
+In TROIA @ operator is used to access value of a field.

 ::